Nicholas192/4WW3/Assigment 1/Assigment 1/README.md

 ## Current Issues

 Ok so the fix I made to flexbox in solved problems to make the code verify in https://validator.w3.org/#validate_by_upload works perfectly for Chrome, Firefox and Safari but it makes the flexbox grid look wrong in microsoft edge.

+When you press submit on the registration page and it gives you an incorrect file type for the image submission and then you choose a correct file type for the image and the rest of the fields are also correct the page will not submit until it is refreshed.